S-Stergiadis/urban-expansion-nn/README.md

 ## Model Architecture
 - The thresholding applied to the predictions could probably be incorporated into the model's architecture.
 - More complex models (e.g., more layers, more kernels, or both) could perform better.
 - While ConvLSTMs are good at capturing spatio-temporal patterns, there are newer models that can be tested if computational resources are available.
+GAN's are good candidates that could also deal with the class imbalance as they learn the distribution of the data.
+Since the input data are images diffusion models could also be effective given their performance with image generation.

 ## Training
 - Include cross-validation if the dataset remains small.